italia/design-react-kit/README.EN.md

 ## How to create new components

 This section explains how to create new components in the repository.
-All components reside in the `components` directory: each component is a folder with all that is needed to make it work. *Storybook* stories are instead under `stories`.
+All components reside in the `src` directory: each component is a folder with all that is needed to make it work.
+*Storybook* stories are instead under `stories`.
+Unit tests are under the `test` folder.

-i.e. the `Button` component is shown below the `src/components/Button` path and its structure is as follows:
+i.e. the `Button` component is shown below the `src/Button` path and its structure is as follows:

 ```
 src
-    └── components
     └── Button
         ├── Button.tsx
 stories
     └── Button
         ├── Button.stories.mdx
         ├── Button.stories.tsx
+test
+    ├── Button.test.tsx
 ```

 Some basic rules for structuring the components: